 Additional deep cleaning of wards

 When we consider it might help prevent infection, we will close down areas of wards for enhanced cleaning.
-We apologise for any disruption this might cause.

 Ten top tips to help us prevent infections